 10.00 - 10.30 CET - Morning Refreshments

 Space security is endangered by a wide array of threats.
 These can take the form of space to space threats, space to ground threats, ground to space threats and even ground to ground threats to supporting space infrastructure.
-This panel will explore these threats and the form that they can take (kinetic physical, non-kinetic physical, electronic, cyber, etc.) in order to attempt to determine how best to mitigate and prevent them.
+This panel explored these threats and the form that they can take (kinetic physical, non-kinetic physical, electronic, cyber, etc.) in order to attempt to determine how best to mitigate and prevent them.

 Aidan Liddle, Ambassador and Permanent Representative, United Kingdom Delegation to the Conference on Disarmament in Geneva